UWASIKLK/pands-weekly-tasks/README.md

 ***
 ## **Week 01**

 The task for week 01 was to create a program _**helloworld.py**_ which would print out the "Hello World!" sentence when run.
-This was a very simple program using function **’print’**.
+This was a very simple program using function ’print’.

 > [helloworld.py](https://github.com/UWASIKLK/pands-weekly-tasks/blob/main/week01/helloworld.py)